Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-svSLbvLwSxQ.md

 ### Transcript

-> progress they're gonna come with the story um plush we will be making a doggo plush but we're solving the uh cup first one thing at a time
+> progress they're gonna come with the story, plush we will be making a doggo plush but we're solving the, cup first one thing at a time